2 Person Relay

 On course, we will have plenty of portable toilets.
 They will be near (but not right next to) every water station.
 There will be 5 at each of the first 6 water stations, 4 at each of the next 9 water stations, and 2 at each of the final 3 water stations on course.
 There will also be plenty available at the start, on both the concourse of the Knoxville Convention Center and the plaza terrace level of the KCC.

 Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
 Mobile medical support units will be positioned every couple of miles along the course.
 There will be a first aid area after the finish line.
-Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party in the concourse of Neyland Stadium.
+Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party.

 Event Alert System